 Methodology series: 610 and 710 (General.
-Generalized, and Multi-level Models statistics series), and 806 (Foundations of Research in Clinical Psychology).
+Generalized, and Multi-level Models statistics series), 806 (Foundations of Research in Clinical Psychology), and 910 (Psychometrics)

 Breadth series: The following courses are required as part of formal training in the Domain specific knowledge of Psychology.
 Students may occasionally petition to substitute a comparable course as part of their Ideal Curriculum Proposals.
 711 (Affective Neuroscience; two half semesters w/Davidson or one full semester with Pollak), 720 (Essentials of Cognitive Neuroscience w/ Postle), 728 (Seminar in Social Psychology w/ Niedenthal), and EP 725 (Theories and Issues in Human Development w/Brown in Educational Psychology).
+Two semesters (fall and spring) of 621 (Meet the Faculty) are also required for all first year students in the department.

 Pro-seminar in Clinical Psychology: Students are required to register for and participate in 704 every semester prior to internship.
-The pro-seminar requirement involves multiple activities throughout the semester as follows:
+The pro-seminar requirement involves three primary activities throughout the semester as follows: